Eyesmack/FiveM-VehicleSpawner/README.md

 A simple vehicle spawner.

 ### Plans
-- To add a menu to this mod, so you don't have to type in the model name.
+- Add a menu to this mod, so you don't have to type in the model name manually.
 - Vehicle save functionality.

 ### Natives Used